propaki/Automethod/README.md

-# AutoMethodNamer
+# mNamer
-AutoMethodNamer: A tool leveraging LLMs to auto-suggest descriptive method names from functional descriptions.
+mNamer: A tool leveraging LLMs to auto-suggest descriptive method names from functional descriptions.
 It uses a multistage training approach to bridge semantic gaps, enhancing code quality
 Datasets
 This repository includes two key datasets: